 Oral and Maxillofacial Surgery Heading link

 The Department of Oral and Maxillofacial Surgery is responsible for the didactic and clinical instruction in Oral and Maxillofacial Surgery and Local Anesthesia and Pain Control for the undergraduate dental students.
 Oral and Maxillofacial Surgery also offers a full- and expanded-scope postgraduate residency training program for 48 months (OMFS Certificate only program) and 72 months (OMFS-MD-integrated program).

 The Department of Oral Medicine and Diagnostic Sciences performs multiple functions within the College of Dentistry.
-Faculty in the department teach in the DMD program, the MS in Oral Sciences program, and other advanced training programs.
-There are active clinical and research programs closely linked to the oral cancer research initiatives in the Cancer Center, and studies in oral conditions in HIV.
-The DMRT Office is also housed in the department.
+Faculty in the department teach in the DMD program, the Advanced Standing Program, and the MS in Oral Sciences program, and the clinical specialty training programs.
+There are active clinical and research programs closely linked to the oral cancer research initiatives in the Cancer Center, and studies in oral manifestations of systemic disease.